OnToNothing/Basketball-Tracking-Program/README.md

 Open the repository in VSCode

-Navigate to the basketballtrackingnew folder in the repository.
+Navigate to the src_2 folder in the repository.

-Navigate to the index.html file.
+Navigate to the frontpage.html file.

 In the bottom right corner, click the button that says Live Server